 - Digital Acceleration - The pandemic accelerated a wave that was already underway, that is the digitisation of people’s lives, from personal to professional.
 Many digital tools have now become the norm and won’t go away any time soon.
 Digitisation is driving evolution in Investment Management too, especially as it relates to increasing client access and productivity.
 Flexible technology and Big Data combine to drive industry change.
 5G will add to this trend, resulting in raised customer expectations, and rapidly making older technology obsolete.

-- Digitisation is helping to make financial firms become more client-centric.
+- Digitalisation is helping to make financial firms become more client-centric.
 New technology, such as ALPIMA, enables personalisation to a degree that would have been unimaginable only a few years go.
 Custom indexing has become a reality.
 This enables the industry to evolve from a product model, where many use the same vehicle/product, to a personalised service model, where every investor can create their own portfolio, strategy and custom index.
 The end-result will be a more client centric industry.